47pj5hk5pt-wq/pi-gui/README.md

 Electron desktop shell for `pi` sessions.
 Built for local agent workflows.

 This repo packages a desktop UI around `@earendil-works/pi-coding-agent`.
 It is not a standalone coding agent runtime.
-The app depends on the upstream `pi` package for session management, model/auth setup, and agent execution.
+The App depends on the upstream `pi` package for session management, model/auth setup, and agent execution.

 ![pi-gui demo](./docs/readme/demo.gif)